baw-de/HydBCsForOF/README.md

 A simple example is provided in the directory 'testcase'.
 Further details are given in the accompanying paper (see above).

-For parallel execution, you can execute following commands, starting from the testcase folder:
+For parallel execution, you can execute the following commands, starting from the testcase folder:

 ```
 cd inter